 Operators with wells on state, federal or Indian leases must provide a copy of any surety bonds that have been issued to the Division.

 The premium that you pay for a Utah Oil and Gas Well Surety Bond is dependent on credit and the number of and depth of wells.
+Our rates start at $100 for bond amounts $10,000 and under with good credit.
+Bond amounts over $10,000 start at 1% of the bond amount with good credit.
 Bond amounts over $50,000 may require personal and business financial statements.
+Contact our Surety Bond Specialists for a free quote.

 Utah was ranked 11th in the nation in crude oil production and 13th in natural gas production in 2016.